cherradiyacyn/scratch-2d-room-designer/README.md

 ## 🚀 Features

 - Visual layout editor in Excel
-- Exports clean brick coordinates for Scratch
+- Exports clean tile coordinates for Scratch
 - Grid-based structure, ideal for platformer games
 - Easy to integrate into your Scratch clone system

 ---